go-gost/docs/en/docs/tutorials/redirect.md

     Traffic sniffing is enabled through the `sniffing` option, which is not enabled by default.

+     If the SNI information is not sniffed for HTTPS traffic, you can enable the `sniffing.fallback` option and try to connect again using the original target address.

 ## REDIRECT

 Transparent proxy using REDIRECT can choose to mark packets.
 Using Mark requires administrator privileges to run.